You need to be actively looking for work while you’re getting Newstart Allowance.

 Not keeping your commitments

-If you don’t continue to look for work your payment might be reduced or stopped.
-Read more about penalties for not meeting your Mutual Obligation Requirements.
+If you don’t continue to look for work your payment may reduce or stop.
+Read more about:

 If you don’t report changes to your situation, this may result in a debt you’ll need to repay.